huiwenzhang/gym-rearrangement/README.md

 ```

 ## Learning relations between objects
-We are include codes to generate dataset with relation or non-relations questions,
+We implement codes to generate dataset including relation or non-relation questions,
-which allows us to learn relations with graph neural networks.
+which allow us to learn relations with graph neural networks.
 We argue that
 relation is a key feature for rearrangement task.
 Some annotated samples are shown bellow:

 <img src="images/1174.png" alt="vqa sample" width="200"/> <img src="images/1597.png" alt="vqa sample" width="200"/> <img src="images/37845.png" alt="vqa sample" width="200"/>

 ## Supported environments
-- FecthPickAndPlace-v2: a variation of the gym FetchPickAndPlace-v1 env.
-- FetchRearrangement{2,3,4,6}-v1: rearrangement task with 2,3,4,6 objects
+- FetchRearrangement{1,2,3,4,6}-v1: rearrangement task with 1,2,3,4,6 objects

-**Note: All of the enviroments support multiple kinds of reward type, such as sparse and dense**
+**Note: You can do reward shaping for all of the environments by re-implement the compute_rewards method**

 ## References
 - OpenAI gym: https://github.com/openai/gym